 If you think you have fleas in your home, you can do the white sock test.
 Put on a pair of white socks and pull them all the way up toward your knees.
 If they’re present, the dark brown fleas will jump up onto your white socks where they are easily seen.

 To treat fleas, we use a pesticide specifically labeled to kill fleas plus an added insect growth regulator to stop the fleas from laying eggs.
 Fleas can lay up to 50 eggs per day!
 That’s 1,500 fleas in one month!
+Learn more about our pest control options.

 Most often several applications are needed to control fleas because pesticides do not penetrate the eggs, making it very difficult to kill the eggs.